 Earnings per share (or EPS)

-Chipotle Mexican Grill’s (CMG) third quarter earnings were released on October 21, 2014.
-It reported an adjusted EPS of $4.15.
-It increased by 56%—compared to an EPS of $2.66 in the same quarter last year.
-The increase was due to strong top and bottom line growth of 31% and 57% year-over-year (or YoY), respectively.
+McDonald’s third quarter earnings were released on October 21, 2014.
+It reported a diluted EPS of $1.09.
+It declined by 28%—compared to an EPS of $1.52 in the same quarter last year.

-In this quarterly overview series for CMG, we’ll take a deeper look at all of these factors.
-We’ll also look at the earnings and strategic changes or tactics that management discussed during the earnings call.
-We’ll help investors understand the company and make better investment decisions.
+In this quarterly overview, we’ll take a look at the earnings and strategic changes or tactics that McDonald’s management discussed during the earnings call.

 We’ll also discuss key value metrics—like same-store sales and unit growth.
 We’ll analyze the company’s financial performance, how the market reacted to the earnings, and McDonald’s year-to-date (or YTD) stock performance.

 This will help you understand the company.
 It will also help you make investment decisions.
 In the next part of the series, we’ll discuss the most important revenue driver—same-store sales.